Walkthrough: LED Toggle

 Open blokdots and plug in your board using the USB cable.

-The first time you connect your board, a little green box should appear on top of the Live View, flashing your board with the necessary Firmata.
+The first time you connect your board, a little green box should appear on top of left of your window, flashing your board with the necessary Firmata.
 You don’t need to worry too much about that, it’s just something that is necessary for blokdots to be able to use your board.
 After a while, the green box should disappear and a label saying “Ready” should appear.
-If that does not happen, simply unplug the board and plug it in again, eventually, it should flash.

 If you are on macOS and are using a Seeeduino Lots, you might have to install an additional driver before the board is recognized by blokdots.